Sheltering Petaluman in hilarious ‘Indiana Jones’ spoof

 “I go to a lot of historical costume balls,” he says, moving on to describe his discovery of PEERS, the Period Events and Entertainment Recreation Society, an Alameda-based organization that – when there isn’t a global pandemic shutting down all group activities – presents monthly events combining a historical time period or genre with costumed activities and, as Lam has suggested, dancing.

-“The last one was a 1920s ‘speakeasy’ event, which I went to in March just before they shit everything down.
+“The last one was a 1920s ‘speakeasy’ event, which I went to in March just before they shut everything down.
 I have a grand old time.
 It’s fun, and as a result, I’ve invested in a number of authentic costumes from all different time periods.”

 Given the historical range of his costume collection, Lam occasionally steps away from the Indiana Jones canon to make other types of comic videos.
 In one of the funniest, he dons a German officer’s uniform to demand “papers” from an unseen person, sneering at the billfold stuffed with documents and German money before happily accepting the kind of papers he wanted all along.